Regret Analysis of Learning-Based MPC with Partially-Unknown Cost Function: Introduction

 \subsubsection{Clinical-Inventory Management}

-Inventory management in hospitals involves periodically restocking drugs and medical supplies, and MPC approaches to inventory management \cite{velarde2014application, schildbach2016scenario, jurado2016stock, maestre2018application, garcia2020data} are powerful because they naturally capture the dynamics inherent in consuming and purchasing drugs and supplies.
-However, these past works typically assume that the dynamics of consumption are completely characterized.
-But in hospitals, the demand for drugs and supplies is difficult to characterize because of unforeseeable events like medical emergencies.
-It then makes sense from an applications standpoint to try to learn more information about the demand arising from such events and then adapt the MPC operation in response, which is an example of MPC with learning for the dynamics.
+Inventory management in hospitals involves periodically restocking drugs and medical supplies, and MPC for inventory management \cite{velarde2014application, schildbach2016scenario, maestre2018application, garcia2020data} is powerful as it naturally captures the dynamics of consuming and purchasing drugs and supplies.
+Although past work typically assumes that consumption dynamics are completely characterized, it is not realistic for the demand in hospitals due to unforeseeable medical emergencies.
+It then makes sense from a practical standpoint to learn about the demand from such events and then adapt the MPC operation in response, which is an example of MPC with learning for the dynamics.